renuo/hack-zurich-2016/README.md

 **Rise and Shine** connects your Alarm to the Cloud.
-Set your Alarm once to ring on all your devices, turn it off on one device to silence them all. **Rise and shine** lets you also share your Alarms with your beloved once.
+Set your Alarm once to ring on all your devices, turn it off on one device to silence them all. **Rise and shine** lets you also share your Alarms with your beloved ones.
 Never get out of bed too late again.

 _Disclaimer: The authors of Rise and Shine did not really experience any sleep during the time of creation_